Rising Damp & its Control

 The manual deals with the most common situations encountered with regard to rising damp and remedial action.
 It does not cover structural waterproofing (tanking).
 An outline of the identification of dampness problems in buildings is given.
 This book should be read thoroughly to become familiar with the systems prior to undertaking any works.

-Finally, the installer of any must be aware of any risk and hazards which the processes might cause, and therefore be aware of their duties under health and safety regulations.
+Finally, the installer of any damp-proofing system must be aware of any risks and hazards which the processes might cause, and therefore be aware of their duties under health and safety regulations.
 Also it is prudent to ensure that the property owners have obtained the necessary permissions where walls to be treated are shared with adjoining properties (known as party walls).